AshikNesin/ai-engineer-guide/content/blog/2025-06/03-anthropic-claude-code-execution-tool.md

 2. Claude will determine if code execution is needed.
 3. If so, it'll write the code, run it and then respond back with result (or failure)

+## Supported Models
+There models supports code execution tool:
+- Claude Opus 4 (`claude-opus-4-20250514`)
+- Claude Sonnet 4 (`claude-sonnet-4-20250514`)
+- Claude Sonnet 3.7 (`claude-3-7-sonnet-20250219`)
+- Claude Haiku 3.5 (`claude-3-5-haiku-latest`)

 ## What's the catch?
 - It does **NOT** have access to internet -- which might be a deal breaker for most of the use cases
+- It's not free.
+Code execution is tracked separately.
+	- $0.05 per session-hour with minimum of 5 minutes per session (~$0.00415)
+	- If files are included in the request, then execution time is billed even if the code execution tool does not gets executed (they claim that they upload the file to the container)

 You can read more about containers, pre-installed libraries, file handling in their docs